-F. CHUTE DOGGING
+G. CHUTE DOGGING

 - 1. This event is set up in the bucking chutes. - 2.
 The event has a sixty (60) second time limit.
 Arena buzzer, horn or whistle will sound to indicate the end of the sixty (60) second time limit. - 3.
 Event requires three timers. - 4.
 The finish line shall be drawn 10 feet from and parallel to the closed chute gate. - 5.
 Event has two (2) judges. - a) The start Judge will drop a flag and simultaneously blow a whistle when chute gate begins to open. - b) The line/finish Judge will blow a whistle when the nose of the steer has crossed the 10-foot line and will drop the flag once the steer has been dogged. - 6.
 Contestant shall position themselves in the chute with the steer and signal for the gate to be opened. - 7.
-Once time has started the contestant will move the animal to the 10-foot line to dog the steer - 8.
+Once time has started the contestant will move the animal to the 10-foot line to dog the steer. - 8.
 Steer will be considered dogged only when it is lying flat on its side, or on its back, with all four hooves pointed in the same direction and the head in a natural position. - 9.
-A disqualification (DQ) will be given for any of the following. - a) If the steer is dogged prior to the line/finish judge's whistle. - b) Unnecessary roughness or intentional harm to the steer. - c) Tripping or flipping in an unskilled and dangerous manner. - d) Utilization of steer's head and/or horns in the dirt in a manner to flip the steer. - e) Contestant coach touching the animal while or after the chute gate has been signaled by the contestant to be opened. - f) Losing contact with the steer such that no part of the contestant is touching any part of the steer. - g) A "dog fall" (dog fall defined as head in opposite direction of one or more legs) - h) Contestant placing finger(s) in the steer's eye(s). - 10.
-Reride.
-Judge will grant a contestant the option of a reride for any of the following. - a) Interference. - b) Injured animal. - c) Arena equipment failure. - d) Official or arena personnel error.
+A disqualification (DQ) will be given for any of the following. - a) Unnecessary roughness or intentional harm to the steer. - b) Tripping, which is anytime a contestant in any way entangles the feet of the animal causing it to fall down for any reason. - c) Flipping, which is anytime the animal goes end over end for any reason - d) Utilization of steer's head and/or horns in the dirt in a manner to flip the steer. - e) Contestant coach touching the animal while or after the chute gate has been signaled by the contestant to be opened. - f) Losing contact with the steer such that no part of the contestant is touching any part of the steer. - g) Steer lying on its side, or on its back, other than as described as legal in Rule 8 above. - h) Contestant placing finger(s) in the steer's eye(s). - 10.
+Re-ride.
+Judge will grant a contestant the option of a re-ride for any of the following:

+- a) Interference.

+- b) Injured animal.

+- c) Arena equipment failure.

+- d) Official or arena personnel error.

-If the contestant legally completed a go and a reride is offered, the contestant will have the option of taking their recorded time or taking the reride.
-In the event that a time is not available for a legally completed go, the contestant will be offered the option of a reride or maximum time for the event.
+If the contestant legally completed a go and a re-ride is offered, the contestant will have the option of taking their recorded time or taking the re-ride.
+In the event that a time is not available for a legally completed go, the contestant will be offered the option of a re-ride or maximum time for the event.
 If the contestant has no way of knowing that something did not happen or function correctly and they continue to compete, the contestant must make a qualified go in order to get another chance.

-G. Rough Stock Animals
+H. Rough Stock Animals